-The Designated Teacher (DT) for children in care and children adopted from care is Ms Slatcher.
-The deputy DT is Mrs Cole.
+The Designated Teachers (DT) for children in care and children adopted from care are Mrs Cole and Miss Phillips.

 Copies of the Child in Care and Safeguarding policies are available online and from the office.

 DISCIPLINE

 All staff aim to develop a positive approach to behaviour so that the school is a safe and happy environment for all.
 Our behaviour policy is available to read on our website.